sunil-gumatimath/tab-organizer-chrome-extension/README.md

 - Enjoy a sleek, modern dark UI that reduces eye strain and enhances focus.

 ## Recent Updates
+- **Enhanced Tab Search (May 2025)**: Improved tab search with keyboard navigation, URL display, and better visual feedback.
+- **UI Enhancements (May 2025)**: Added loading indicators, success/error notifications, and improved visual feedback for all actions.
+- **Improved Tab Grouping (May 2025)**: Enhanced domain detection and added more website categories for better tab organization.
 - **Tab Search Feature (May 2025)**: Added powerful tab search functionality that allows users to quickly find and switch to tabs by searching for text in titles or URLs.
 - **UI Redesign (May 2025)**: Completely revamped the user interface with a modern flat design, consistent button styling, improved spacing, and subtle animations for a more polished user experience.